TVersluijs/RGEE_Snowmelt/README.md

 within this bounding box.
 Finally, snow melt is analysed within each locations's buffer zone based on one of the following methods
 (specified by the user by setting the parameter 'method'): (1) fitting a GAM through the average NDSI, NDVI and NDMI values over time, (2) Fitting a GAM through the fraction of snow-covered pixels over time, or (3) Fitting a GAM through the NDSI values per pixel.
-No shapefile is required as input for this script.
+No shapefile is required as input for this script, which allows for input locations to be spaced far apart.

 <p float="left">
   <img align="top" src="./_pictures/01A-MODIS_Wrangel_Locations.png" width="49%" title="Five locations at Wrangel Island, each with a buffer of 5000m" />